7L & Esoteric: The Soul Purpose, Dangerous Connection & DC2: Bars of Death (2000–2005)

-Czarface & Every Hero Needs a Villain (2011-present)
+Czarface & Every Hero Needs a Villain (2011–present)

-In 2011, it was announced that 7L & Esoteric have formed a hip hop trio with Wu-Tang Clan member Inspectah Deck called Czarface and that they were working on a self-titled debut album.
+In 2011, it was announced that 7L & Esoteric had formed a hip hop trio with Wu-Tang Clan member Inspectah Deck called Czarface and that they were working on a self-titled debut album.
 The album was released on February 19, 2013.
 The album features guest appearances from Roc Marciano, Oh No, Ghostface Killah, Action Bronson, Cappadonna and Vinnie Paz.
 The album's production comes from 7L, Spada4 and DJ Premier.
 In 2014, 7L produced the track The King's Curse on the Army of the Pharaohs album Heavy Lies the Crown, their second album in 2014 (next to In Death Reborn).
 Esoteric has a verse on the track, which makes it the first appearance of the duo together since the Czarface album.
 Later that year, the duo appeared on a track called Hard Hats and Timbs from the EP Year of the Hyenas by Army of the Pharaohs rappers Reef the Lost Cauze and King Syze.
 The track features raps from Esoteric and production from 7L.

 A sequel to Czarface called Every Hero Needs a Villain was released on June 16, 2015.
-The album's first single, "Deadly Class" featuring Meyhem Lauren, was released on April 7, 2015.
+The album's first single, "Deadly Class" (featuring Meyhem Lauren), was released on April 7, 2015.